• Best BG3 Shadowheart Build with Light Domain Cleric

 You’ll also get a couple of extra Spells from the Light Domain subclass.
 These cannot be changed, but it’s worth giving them a mention anyway:

-• Burning Hands – Deals up to 18 Fire Damage in Melee range, and ignites anything flammable.
-I don’t use this spell much because the range is low, but it’s good if several enemies clump up in a small area.
+• Deals up to 18 Fire Damage in Melee range, and ignites anything flammable.

-Now that we’ve covered the starting foundation of the build, we can begin looking at how you should progress the build as you level up.
+Now that we’ve covered the foundation of the build, we can begin looking at how you should progress it as you level up.

 Level 2